Cloudxtreme/lita-github-web-hooks-core/README.md

 1. Define a listener, choosing which listener class to inherit from.
 1. Override the act method in a manner of your choosing, making sure to write a test!
 1. Register each listener class that you'd like to activate with the Configuration object
+1. If you want your plugin to speak, copy the templates or provide your own.
+If you don't, ensure your listeners overwrite speak.

 ## Configuration